rramo012/boldgrid-editor/README.md

 ### 1.4.8 In Progress ###
 * Update:                       Added filter for allowed_post_types for loading editor.
 * Update:                       Improving timing of GridBlock loading message.
+* Update:                       Improving performance of GridBlocks on sites with a lot of content.

 ### 1.4.7 ###
 * Bug fix:		JIRA WPB-3303	Misc. bug fixes for  Dynamic GridBlocks.